 Scientific Inquiry requires students to use higher order thinking skills as they learn science using a hands-on minds-on approach.

-- Make a hypothesis about the outcome based on the research or their own knowledge
+- Make a hypothesis about the outcome based on that research and/or the entrant’s own knowledge.

-- The scientific method shows completeness of thought and cause and effect are clearly explained
+- The scientific method (including completeness of thought processes and presentation of cause and effect)

-- The Inquiry relates to broader scientific principles, real world applications
+- Understanding of how the inquiry relates to broader scientific principles and real world applications